XhmikosR/notepad2-mod/Readme-mod.txt

 Notepad2-mod 4.1.24 has been created with Scintilla 2.22.
-See Notepad2 Readme
-for more information.
-You can use WDK 7.1, or MSVC 2010, or ICL 12 to build it.
+The unused lexers are commented out in scintilla/src/Catalogue.cxx.
+See Notepad2 Readme for more information.
+You can use WDK 7.1, or MSVC 2010, or ICL 12 to build Notepad2-mod.

 This version of Notepad2 has been modified from Florian Balmer's original version using patches by Kai Liu and others.